 The “Scold” part of “Scold’s Bridle” comes from the term that was usually applied to a woman in a derogative sense, who is seen to be nagging or constantly displeased.
 The “Bridle” part, of course, comes from the headpiece worn by horses, used when their riders want more control over their movements.

 The idea behind the corporal punishment of a scold was not an innovative one by any means.
 In the Christian religion, the most widely followed one at the time, it was believed that punishing one’s body was the only way to atone for one’s sins, and deeper understand the weight of one’s crimes against the church.
 It was only through pain that true understanding, and therefore innocence, could be achieved.

 The idea of the Scold’s Bridle was also not a new one.
 Similar head cages had been used to control slaves for hundreds of years and would continue to be used to do so, almost until the 19th century.

 Thankfully, by the end of the 16th century, the Scold’s Bridle had begun to see a decrease in popularity.
 Whether women began to gossip less, or whether men decided that other forms of punishment were more effective, the bridle began to fall by the wayside.
 And, indeed, by the time the colonists were settling the New World, the bridle had been almost eliminated from use.

 Though, of course, public humiliation was still commonplace, as the new and exciting practice of placing people in the stocks became the preferred method of public shaming.

-For more macabre medieval practices, check out the most painful medieval torture devices, and the way that medieval humans mutilated their dead to avoid them becoming zombies.
+For more macabre medieval practices like the Scold’s Bridle, check out the most painful medieval torture devices, and the way that medieval humans mutilated their dead to avoid them becoming zombies.